-In one non-limiting example, the epitope is identical to SEQ.
+[0100] In one non-limiting example, the epitope is identical to SEQ.
 ID.
 NO. 4.
 (HRSKXGMC).
 In a native amino acid hepcidin sequence, "X" OF SEQ.
 ID.
-NO.: 4 is cysteine (i.e., SEQ ID NO:3). cysteineIn different embodiments, the cysteine"x" at position 5 of this sequence (HRSKXGMC (SEQ ID NO:4) is replaced with another molecule, which preferably resembles cysteine but cannot form disulfide bridges with the cysteine at the Cterminus of SEQ.
+NO.: 4 is cysteine (i.e., SEQ ID NO:3).
+However, the use of the native sequence of hepcidin fragment (HRSKCGMC; SEQ ID NO:3) has a disadvantage due to disulfide bridges being formed between the two cysteine residues of this epitope.
+Thus, the inventors designed a creative way to overcome this drawback and yet create antibodies which specifically bind to the native sequence HRSKCGMC (SEQ ID NO:3) of hepcidin.
+In different embodiments, the cysteine at position of this sequence (HRSKXGMC (SEQ ID NO:4) is replaced with another molecule, which preferably resembles cysteine but cannot form disulfide bridges with the cysteine at the C-terminus of SEQ.
 ID.
 NO. 3.
 In one embodiment, the residue designated as "X" is an alpha aminobutyric acid (see SEQ ID NO:5).
 Other molecules can also be used to replace the cysteine in position X of SEQ.
 ID.
 NO. 3.
 Suitable non-limiting examples of such molecules are in general, alpha-amino acids with straight or branched backbones up to 9 carbon atoms long.
-These alpha amino acids may have hydroxy groups attached to carbon atoms β to ω .
-A person of the ordinary skill in the art will be able to select appropriate residues taking into consideration the following factors: structural similarity with cysteine and inability (or limited ability) to form bonds other than peptide bonds with immediately adjacent amino acids (in this case, lysine and qlycine).
+These alpha amino acids may have hydroxy groups attached to carbon atoms $\beta$ to $\omega$ .
+A person of the ordinary skill in the art will be able to select appropriate residues taking into consideration the following factors: structural similarity with cysteine and inability (or limited ability) to form bonds other than peptide bonds with immediately adjacent amino acids (in this case, lysine and glycine).

-Such antibodies, as discussed further herein, include but are not limited to polyclonal, monoclonal, chimeric, humanized, single chain, Fab fragments and an Fab expression human, library.
+[0101] Such antibodies, as discussed further herein, include but are not limited to polyclonal, monoclonal, chimeric, humanized, human, single chain, Fab fragments and an Fab expression library.
 For the production of antibodies, various host animals may be immunized by injection with a particular hepcidin protein, or a synthetic hepcidin protein or an immunogenic peptide comprising a portion of hepcidin (e.g., see SEQ ID NOS:3, 4 and/or 5), including but not limited to rabbits, mice, rats, etc. Various adjuvants may be used to increase the immunological response, depending on the host species, including but not limited to Freund's (complete and incomplete), mineral gels such as aluminum hydroxide, surface active substances such as lysolecithin, pluronic polyols, polyanions, peptides, oil emulsions, keyhole limpet hemocyanin, dinitrophenol, and potentially useful human adjuvants such as BCG (bacille Calmette-Guerin) and corynebacterium parvum.